LeaHamp/Brownie-s-Honey---First-HTML-CSS-Project/README.md

 # 🍯 Brownie's Honey Ecommerce

 Welcome to my very first HTML & CSS adventure—a sweet e-commerce showcase inspired by the real products of Arctic Honey Finland!
+DISCLAIMER: I made this 3 years ago so it might be outdated and some photos might not be available anymore.

 🌟 **What’s inside?**
 - A beautiful, hand-coded online store—crafted from scratch with pure HTML and CSS.